-On a rainy night, a box truck parks next to the door of the Blue Mink nightclub in Seattle's Pioneer Square neighborhood.
+On a rainy night, a box truck parks next to the door of the Blue Mink nightclub in Pioneer Square.
 The back of the truck is open.

 Two powerful DELIVERY MEN take flipperless pinball machines that pay out into the nightclub.